piercecohen1/AI-TTS/README.md

   8. Close and reopen any Command Prompt or PowerShell windows for the changes to take effect.

-Or, you can set the API_KEY environment variable temporarily, for the current session only, as follows:
+Alternatively, you can set the API_KEY environment variable temporarily, for the current session only, as follows:

 - On Linux or macOS:
   1. Open a terminal window.